confluentinc/ksql/ksql-clickstream-demo/docker-clickstream.md

 1. From your terminal, create the status codes using the ksql-datagen utility.
 This stream runs once to populate the table.

-    **Tip:** Because of shell redirection, the previous command does not print a newline and so it mightlook like it's still in the foreground.
+    **Tip:** Because of shell redirection, the previous command does not print a newline and so it might look like it's still in the foreground.
 The process is running as a daemon, so just press return again to see the shell prompt.

     ```
     ksql-datagen  quickstart=clickstream_codes format=json topic=clickstream_codes maxInterval=20 iterations=100